 Too often, teachers feel their school is an island.
 “Our school data cannot be replicated anywhere else, our problems are our problems.”
 However, in most cases, this is not the case.
 By understanding how your pupils are achieving on different questions or in their different cohort groups, you have more chance for learning and collaborating with others.

-10) Can you use the same analysis with your current Year 5 or 6 to help plan ahead?
+10) Can you use the same analysis with current Year 5 or 6 to help plan ahead?

 DAISI Question Level Analysis has helped many schools find the marginal gains they needed to improve their results over time.
-Please read our article as to how a good Question Level Analysis helped them.

 Thank you very much for reading this article, and we look forward to helping you further.